vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 https://raw.githubusercontent.com/vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/main/VCF/test_vms/ubuntu-vm.json

 ### Using `jq` to update the VM image JSON
+We can either directly hand-edit the VM image JSON or use the `jq` utility (recommended)
 <details>
   <summary>
-  Updating the VM JSON using jq:
+  Updating the VM JSON using `jq`:
   </summary>

 For example, we can update the `user-data`: